sueszli/blog/systems research.md

 these primitives can be anything ranging from people (social networks), intelligent agents (multiagent systems), autonomous vehicles (robotics), to software modules, services or entire hardware components.

-you could argue that anyone working on any of these primitives could be considered a "systems person".
+you could argue that anyone working on any of these primitives could be considered a "systems person" – but obviously we're always referring to the category mentioned above.

-but effectively, the term "systems" is used to refer to the categories in the "systems" cluster mentioned above.

-but even within these categories, there's a lot to unpack as they are covering a wide range of abstraction levels.
+but it's more complicated than that.

-and even people within the same lab could be working on completely different things.
+even "systems people" within the same community or lab could be working on completely different things.

 - as a distributed systems researcher you could be writing formal proofs in TLA+ or Coq to create a new distributed consensus algorithm, extending the kernel for faster RDMA access, sniffing packets to find vulnerabilities in network protocols, or writing a new load balancer for a web backend that implements machine learning to optimize resource allocation.